 2. Connectivity Problems

 Verify the proxy address and port are correct.
-Use tools like ping
+Use tools like ping or traceroute to test the connection.

 3. Application-Specific Proxy Settings